stkenison/CFDProj1_1D-Steady-Convection-Heat-Transfer/README.md

-# CFDProj1_1D-Steady-Convection-Heat-Transfer
+# CFD Project 1 | 1-D Steady Convection Heat Transfer

 "CFD_Project1.py" is a python script written by Spencer Kenison to solve a 1-D, steady heat conduction problem.
+It was written for MAE 5440 at Utah State University

 The script was written using Python 3.11 interpreter but any similar version should function normally.